-Spirited football fans, faithful Christian scholars, and civil war history buffs have all been drawn to South Carolina’s colleges and universities for decades.
-With the help of distance learning tools, however, many of these premier institutions can now extend their expertise to students far beyond the Savannah River.
+With the help of online learning, however, many of these premier institutions can now extend their expertise to students far beyond the Savannah River.

 Military service members are studying at the Citadel from the other side of the world and busy moms are being trained in tourism without ever setting foot near Myrtle Beach.
 With so many options and so much flexibility available, it can be hard to decide on which program in the Palmetto State is the best fit.
 This list helps answer the question: